w41t3r/ohmyfood/README.md

 **Home page (x1):**

   - Display of restaurant locations.
 Eventually, it will be possible to choose location to find restaurants near a certain place.

   - A short presentation of the company.

   - A section containing the 4 menus in the form of cards.
-By clicking on the map, t he user is redirected to the menu page.
+By clicking on the map, the user is redirected to the menu page.

 **Menu Pages (x4):**